beyond-decentralized/AIRport/README.md

 * ACTOR_RECORD_ID - The id of the record, unique to Repository and Actor

 Actor is a combination of User, using a Particular application on a particular device.
-Combination of these Ids allows for globally unique record identifiers within AIRport tables.
+Combination of these Ids is globally unique.

-Each device/phone contains a single AIRport database that is shared by all applications on that device.
-The composition of the applications on each device can be different.
-The composition of the schemas installed in each AIRport database on each device can be different as well.
-Each database contains only the Repositories the user of that device decides to keep on it.
+AIRport database runs on user devices.
+The composition of Apps on each device is different.
+The composition of schemas in AIRport database on each device can be different.
+Each database contains only the Repositories the user keeps on it.

 ![AIR across devices](presentations/images/AIRport_diagram_1.png)